 The Yioop folder itself consists of several files and sub-folders.
 The file index.php as mentioned above is the main entry point into the Yioop web application.
 There is also an .htaccess file that is used to route most requests to the Yioop folder to go through this index.php file.
 If you look at the top folder structure of Yioop it has three main subfolders: src, work_directory, and tests.
-If you are developing a Composer project with Yioop there might also be a vendor folder which contains a for Yioop.
+If you are developing a Composer project with Yioop there might also be a vendor folder which contains a class autoloader for the PHP classes used in your project.
+The src folder contains the source code for Yioop.
 The work_directory is the default location where Yioop stores indexes as well as where you can put any site specific customizations.
 As the location of where Yioop stores stuff is customizable, we will write WORK_DIRECTORY in caps to refer to location of this folder in the current instance of Yioop.
 Finally, tests is a folder of unit tests for various Yioop classes.
 We now describe the major files and folders in each of these folders in a little more detail.

 The src contains several useful files as well as additional sub-folders. yioopbar.xml is the xml file specifying how to access Yioop as an Open Search Plugin. favicon.ico is used to display the little icon in the url bar of a browser when someone browses to the Yioop site.
-A URL to the file bot.php is given by the Yioop robot as it crawls websites so that website owners can find out information about who is crawling their sites.
-Here is a rough guide to what the src folder's various sub-folders contain:
+A URL to the file bot.php is given by the Yioop robot as it crawls websites so that website owners can find out information about configs

-configs